RootChad/CloudPoint3D/readme.md

 ```

 This command will process the `.obj` and `.e57` files located in the `data` directory, then output the results to the specified `output_folder`.
 The `grid_size` and `box_size` parameters allow for customization of the processing parameters.

+## Code Explanation

+This project includes a Python script that processes 3D mesh files (OBJ format) and point cloud data (E57 format) to perform segmentation based on a specified grid and box size.
+The script provides a CLI interface for easy use.

+### Key Functions:

+- `center_data`: Centers the mesh and point cloud data around their respective centers to simplify further processing.
+- `calculate_grid_division_points`: Calculates the points at which the mesh and point cloud will be divided based on the specified grid and box size.
+- `segment_based_on_grid`: Segments the mesh and point cloud into smaller sections based on the calculated division points.
+It outputs these segments into the specified directory.
+- `main`: The main function that sets up the CLI, parses the input arguments, and initiates the processing flow.

+### How to Use:

+The script is designed to be run from the command line with options to specify the input OBJ and E57 files, output directory, grid size, and box size.
+For detailed usage instructions, refer to the "Running the Application" section of this README.